-In Year 1, parents are informed weekly of the Literacy focus –Keyword spellings, Phonics sounds and Handwriting patterns.
-The same also takes place in Numeracy – the Maths focus.
+In Year 1, parents are informed weekly of the Literacy focus – spellings, phonics sounds and handwriting patterns.
+The same also takes place in numeracy – the maths focus.
 We suggest websites to parents which they might like to explore with their child.

-Year 2’s receive weekly spelling which they are encouraged to learn at home.
+Year 2s receive weekly spelling which they are encouraged to learn at home.
 The words follow a spelling pattern being taught in school.
-Each week the learning objective in maths is sent home, via the homework and children are encouraged to practice some maths at home in a fun and stimulating way.
+Each week maths homework is set to further cement work done during lessons.